 The HRT trial was scheduled to end in 2005.
-However, researchers decided to stop the combination-therapy part of the study in 2002 because they could see that the risks associated with combination HRT outweighed the benefits.
-Specifically, it was found that long-term use (5 years or more) of combination HRT increased a woman’s risk of breast cancer, blood clots, heart attacks and strokes.
-For each of these problems, the increased risk was about 8 more events per 10,000 women per year, compared to women who did not use HRT.
+However, researchers decided to stop the combination-therapy part of the study in 2002.
+This is because they could see that the risks of combination HRT outweighed the benefits.
+They found that long-term use (5 years or more) increased a woman’s risk of breast cancer, blood clots, heart attacks, and strokes.

 What should I do if I am taking HRT?

 If you’re taking HRT, do not panic.
 Visit your doctor before making any changes to your therapy.
-He or she will consider your menopausal symptoms and your risk for developing certain diseases, and will give you advice about the pros and cons of continuing HRT.
-Some of your options may include stopping treatment altogether, taking a lower dose of medicine or switching to another type of treatment.
+They will consider your menopausal symptoms and your risk for developing certain diseases.
+Your doctor will give you advice about the pros and cons of continuing HRT.
+Some of your options may include stopping treatment altogether, taking a lower dose of medicine, or switching to another type of treatment.

 Are other kinds of drugs used in HRT safe?

-Researchers aren’t sure, but it is possible that women who use HRT drugs other than the one used in the WHI study are also at higher risk for breast cancer, blood clots, heart attacks and strokes.
+Researchers aren’t sure, but it is possible that other HRT drugs aren’t safe to use, either.
+Women who use them could be at higher risk for breast cancer (specifically hormone-receptive breast cancer), blood clots, heart attacks, and strokes.
 Even so, many doctors believe that short-term use of HRT to control menopausal symptoms is still safe for most women.
 Women who have a history of heart disease or blood clots are at the highest risk and should most likely not receive HRT.

 Is long-term use of HRT ever a good idea?